idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 4 File formats.md

  - **Import source column**: allows you to specify from which column(s) to import source text
  - **Import target column**: allows you to specify from which column(s) you wish to import content in the translated segments.
 Note: If you define two Excel columns for import separately (in two Import fields of the filter), the second column is to be imported for the review of the existing translation.
 Only existing rows (not empty cells) will be imported if you define an Import target column.
 If you specify two import columns separately, leave the export column empty.
  - **Export column**: allows you to specify to which column(s) you want to export your translation

+Note: CafeTran imports only visible (not hidden) columns, rows or sheets.
+Hiding these in Excel before starting a project allows you to filter out content that you don't wish to translate.

 #### Tagged MS Excel (.xlsx)